Back To Top

 You probably already know that you can use an electric blanket with a mattress topper, and in fact, the best sleep setups usually include a topper.
 However, knowing whether an electric blanket should go under or over a mattress topper can be confusing.

-Experts have clarified that it's better if you put your electric blanket under your mattress topper so that there is a layer between you and the blanket.
+Experts have clarified that it's better to put your electric blanket under your mattress topper so there is a layer between you and the blanket.

 Because of the impact of temperature on sleep, it's good to use a mattress topper to lower the strength of the electric blanket's heat.
 You'll still feel its warmth, but there's less chance of you becoming too hot in the night.

 Some people can find direct contact with an electric blanket for hours a bit intense, so putting a mattress topper over it can be helpful.
-Many electric blankets do come with temperature controls now, so keep an eye out for this if you don't like to be too hot while you sleep.
+Many electric blankets come with temperature controls, so keep an eye out for this if you don't like to be too hot while sleeping.

 Katie is an experienced digital journalist specialising in interiors and lifestyle.
 She started writing for Ideal Home in the spring of 2022, and since then has explored many topics related to home life, including design trends and DIYs.
 She started as part of the e-commerce team with a focus on shopping content, before moving on to the news team to explore all the latest happenings in the world of interiors.
 She's also written for Real Homes, Livingetc, Gardeningetc, and Homes & Gardens.